cossacklabs/product-docs/acra/what-is-acra.md

 ## Why Acra

-Acra allows you to protect sensitive data inside your infrastructure / product efficiently, with a number of modern security contorls.
+Acra allows you to protect sensitive data inside your infrastructure / product efficiently, with a number of modern security controls.

 There are many regulatory, business risk and security rigorousness reasons to use Acra, they are typical to usage of any data protection / leakage prevention / encryption software: